 But by facing your fears and allowing yourself to feel vulnerable, you’ll be building self-confidence.

-Taking that first step (even a small one) creates a positive ripple effect and the momentum you need to keep going.
-This increases your self-confidence.
-You’ll begin to have faith in yourself and your decisions.
-And you’ll know that you’re okay despite the negative thoughts and emotions swirling within your head.
+The effect of taking that first (and then next) step is this: it gives you faith in yourself and your decisions.
+You’ll know that you’re okay despite the negative thoughts and emotions swirling within your head.
 And you’ll also know that you CAN act courageously.

 What I’m describing is the process that takes you from living in fear to living with fear.
-And it all starts with taking the right first step: using effective fear-busting, confidence-building activities designed to help you face your fears and worries head-on, challenge them when appropriate and act despite them.
+And it all starts with specific exercises designed to help you face your fears and worries head-on, challenge them when appropriate and act despite them.

 How to Start Taking Control Of Your Life Through Your Thoughts

 Fear deprives you of control.
 It convinces you that you’re powerless and ineffective.
 But here’s the thing: control isn’t what you think it is.

 What Taking Control of Your Life Really Means

 Humans obsess over a lot of things that aren’t within their control and pay little attention to what they can control.
 And obsessing over uncontrollable things only makes things worse (and makes you feel more out of control than ever).
 It’s a vicious cycle.